*SAML authentication can only be used by Enterprise Plan subscribers.

 Figure 1: Enabling SAML authentication

-Select "Use (non-SAML authenticated users can be added)" and enter the following information:
+Select "Enable (SAML auth and non-SAML auth users can be added)" and enter the following information:

 - Identity Provider endpoint URL (HTTP Redirect)